-- To encourage people to attend the actual match
+- attend the actual football match;

 How do some pubs get around this?

-Certain companies sell specific equipment to UK pubs which allows them to watch the foreign feeds of UK matches without having to pay the subscription to the UK licensees of FA Premier League matches.
+Certain companies sell equipment to UK pubs which allows them to watch the foreign feeds of UK matches without having to pay the subscription to the UK licensees of FA Premier League matches.
 This equipment is in the form of decoder cards which enables the encrypted feed sent to the foreign stations to be decoded and shown in the UK.

-- Breach of Copyright
+Breach of copyright

 In FAPL v Luxton (2014), Mr Luxton, a Swansea publican, had purchased a decoder card licensed for domestic premises in Denmark and used it to screen Premier League games in his pub.

 Mr Luxton had argued that the FAPL’s true aim in bringing the proceedings was to prevent the use of foreign decoder cards in breach of the free movement principles enshrined in Article 101 of the Treaty on the Functioning of the European Union.